Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Introduction

 We conduct an empirical study based on region-specific daily UTCI and weekly mortality rates in Athens, Lisbon, and Rome during the period 2015--2019.
 We apply both DLNM--LC and DLNM--LL models to this dataset.
 Our results show that the DLNM component effectively captures the seasonal pattern of UTCI-related mortality rates, where we observe a U-shaped relationship between UTCI and relative mortality risk, indicating elevated risks at both extremely low and high index values.
 The stochastic component, on the other hand, captures the long-term trend in mortality improvement over time.
 We examine the performance of the proposed models via in-sample fitting and expanding window cross-validations.
-Both proposed models achieve higher forecasting accuracy in most cases, demonstrating their advantages in capturing climate effects in mortality modeling and forecasting.
-We also produce mortality projections through 2045 under two extreme RCP scenarios.
+Both proposed models achieve the highest forecasting accuracy in most cases against alternative models, demonstrating their advantages in capturing climate effects in mortality modeling and forecasting.
+As a demonstration of the proposed framework, we also produce projections of total mortality through 2045 under two extreme RCP scenarios.
 The results illustrate that under RCP8.5, which is the worst-case emission scenario, substantial mortality reductions in winter could offset the increase in summer mortality in the short run, leading to an overall lower mortality level compared to RCP2.6.
-However, in the long run, we expect a reversal of these effects, resulting in an overall increase in total mortality.
+However, in the long run, we observe a reversal of these effects based on the projections, resulting in an overall increase in total mortality.